Today, many businesses rely on organic traffic and SEO to generate leads and sell products.

 This is not a blanket statement, however.
 Many websites such as Ben Settle’s blog get thousands of shares despite posting short-form content.
 Sites like this rank well on Google thanks to social media engagement.

 But we should still rely on long-form content to scale our content on Google.
 Because let’s face it: not everybody is Ben Settle.

 A study conducted by SerpIQ shows that just 400 words less than your competition can put you 10 results behind, as you can see in the graph below.

-Personally, I’d rather read relatively short articles (less than 1,200 words) that summarise information, than in-depth posts that feel like reading a book.
+Personally, I’d rather read relatively short articles (around 1,200 words) that summarise information, than in-depth posts that feel like reading a book.
 It’s hard for me to keep my concentration over 9,000 words.

 For articles under 400 words, SEO expert Joost de Valk from Yoast suggests a 1-2% keyword density, and less for longer texts (400 words or more.)